skumagai3/deepvoid_misc/docs/README.md

 ```

 **Custom Data Format**:
-The script expects HDF5 files with `density` and `labels` datasets.
-If your data format differs, modify the data loading section in the script.
+The script uses `.fvol` files exactly like the training scripts (`curricular.py`, `DV_MULTI_TRAIN.py`).
+Data files should be in the same format and location as used during training.

 ---